Human Trafficking in [Swaziland] [other countries]

 THE Swaziland Crime Prevention and Rehabilitation of offenders (SACRO) says the public should stop spoiling street children by offering them money or gifts.

 Many Swazis live in chronic poverty and food shortages are widespread.
-AIDS is taking a heavy toll with more than 40% of the population believed infected with HIV.
+Aids is taking a heavy toll.
+With an adult HIV prevalence of 26 percent in 2007, Swaziland has the most severe level of infection in the world.
 The virus has killed many workers and farmers and has created thousands of orphans.
 Life expectancy has plummeted.

 SWAZILAND: Grassroots approach to orphan care